rodrigomafrarios/registration/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a registration service based on AWS Cognito.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.